bagerard/Whack-A-Pi/README.md

 - Store additional metadata per game (latest game timestamp, mean hit time, number of games)
 - Add a HiScore screen

+The game is currently set up to launch a thread that will trigger the buttons in a loop, this allows for testing while I'm waiting for the delivery of the arcade buttons

 ## Install
 Make sure you have pyenv installed, then run: